Lincy-14/Datawarehouse/README.md

 ## Repository Structure

-1.create_tables.py : Python script to create the fact and dimension analytics tables on Redshift
+1. create_tables.py : Python script to create the fact and dimension analytics tables on Redshift

-2.etl.py : Python script to run the ETL pipeline that will load the data from S3 into staging tables on Redshift.
+2. etl.py : Python script to run the ETL pipeline that will load the data from S3 into staging tables on Redshift.
 It will then load the data from the staging tables to the analytics tables on Redshift

-3.sql_queries.py : Script containing the SQL statements
+3. sql_queries.py : Script containing the SQL statements

-4.dwh.cfg : Configuration file
+4. dwh.cfg : Configuration file

 ## Execution steps

-1.Create a cluster in Redshift
+1. Create a cluster in Redshift
-2.Fill in the details under [CLUSTER] and [IAM_ROLE] tags in the configuration file (dwh.cfg) 3.Execute create_tables.py to create connection with the respective database and Redshift cluster.In this step itself fact, dimension and staging tables will be created
+2. Fill in the details under [CLUSTER] and [IAM_ROLE] tags in the configuration file (dwh.cfg)
+3. Execute create_tables.py to create connection with the respective database and Redshift cluster.In this step itself fact, dimension and staging tables will be created
-4.Execute the etl.py to load the data in S3 to the staging tables followed by the data export from the staging tables to facts and dimension tables.
+4. Execute the etl.py to load the data in S3 to the staging tables followed by the data export from the staging tables to facts and dimension tables.
-5.Query the data from the respective tables.
+5. Query the data from the respective tables.

 ## Sample Queries